 The 2018 LLC tax return for the business reports a net loss of $700,000.
 Each owner is allocated a $350,000 loss.
 Neither owner has any income or losses from other business activities.
 But Gerald has $300,000 of income from a trust, and Gina's husband has $200,000 of salary income.

 The excess business loss limitation rule is applied at the owner level.
 So, Gerald has an excess business loss of $100,000 from the LLC ($350,000 – the $250,000 excess business loss threshold for an unmarried taxpayer).
 For 2018, he can deduct $250,000 of the LLC loss (the amount up to the threshold) against his trust income.
 The $100,000 excess business loss is carried forward to his 2019 tax year as an NOL carryforward.

 Gina, on the other hand, has no excess business loss from the LLC because her $350,000 loss is less than the $500,000 excess business loss limitation threshold for a married joint-filing taxpayer.
 For 2018, the first $200,000 of the LLC loss can be deducted against her husband's salary income.
 The remaining $150,000 loss from the LLC generates an NOL carryforward to her 2019 tax year.

 There's a silver lining to the unfavorable loss rules: The new excess business loss limitation rules only apply to tax years beginning in 2018 through 2025, unless Congress decides to extend them.
 But, while they're around, the rules may cause some struggling business owners additional hardship when they can least afford it.

 Are you expecting your business to generate a tax loss in 2018?
-If so, consult your tax advisor to determine whether you'll be affected by the new loss limitation rules.
+If so, contact 415 Group to determine whether you'll be affected by the new loss limitation rules.